minio/docs/source/reference/minio-mc/mc-cp.rst

    *Required* The full path to which :mc:`mc cp` copies the object.

-   For copying an object to MinIO or another S3-compatible service, specify the :mc:`alias <mc alias>` and the full path to that object (e.g. bucket and path to object).
+   For copying an object to MinIO, specify the :mc:`alias <mc alias>` and the full path to that object (e.g. bucket and path to object).
 For example: